NiklasPhabian/dissertation/mds/C3_Spires.md

 ![Center locations (colored dots) and estimated footprints (colored polygons) of 4 (+^IFOV) in January 2021 associated with the same (+MODIS) cell (black outline). \label{footprints}](images/C3/footprints.png)

 Specifically, in the mountains, characterized by high topographic variability, the irregularity of the actual (+IFOV) footprints leads to significant noise in derived estimands.
 Figure \ref{gridded_timeline} displays the time series of (+NDSI), (+NDVI), and (+fSCA) estimates from SPIReS[^visible_snow] for a _seemingly_ fixed location: a (+MODIS) grid cell at Reds Lake in Mammoth.
 We observe strong (+NDVI), (+NDSI), and (+fSCA) fluctuations.
 We also note that the estimated (+fSCA) stays well above `0` during the late summer months, for which we know the area was snow-free.
 Uncertainties in the atmospheric corrections, cloud cover and shadow, smoke presence, and variations in the solar and sensor zenith may explain some of the noise.
 In the following, we will demonstrate that the gridding introduces a large portion of the noise: The estimands in figure \ref{gridded_timeline} are only seemingly for a fixed location.
 In reality, the underlying observations' footprints dramatically vary in size and center location.
-It is thus not that the (+fSCA) estimates from SPIReS necessarily are inherently noisy; the estimates simply were made for varying footprints, some of which have larger (+fSCA) than others.
+It is thus not that the (+fSCA) estimates from SPIReS necessarily are inherently noisy; the estimates simply were made for varying footprints, some of which having larger (+fSCA) than others.

 [^visible_snow]: The fractional snow cover estimates are for visible snow only.